 Differential Diagnosis of Lumbar Spinal Stenosis

-When diagnosing a patient that may have Lumbar Spinal Stenosis, we also must consider other conditions that may mimic Lumbar Spinal Stenosis.
-For example, Osteoarthritis, Trochanteric Bursitis, or Vascular Claudication.
+When diagnosing a patient with Lumbar Spinal Stenosis, we also must consider other conditions that may mimic Lumbar Spinal Stenosis.
+For example, Osteoarthritis, Herniated Disc, Trochanteric Bursitis, Peripheral Neuropathy, or Vascular Claudication.
 (6,9)

 Hip Osteoarthritis (OA)

 There is a considerable cross-over in symptoms between Lumbar Spinal Stenosis and Hip OA.
 Hip OA also presents with gluteal, groin, lateral hip and leg pain when weight bearing.

 Osteoarthritis can cause cartilage breakdown in the spine's joints, leading to bone spurs and narrowing of the spinal canal.
 You must consider that both conditions could occur simultaneously.

 A herniated disc occurs when the soft inner material of a spinal disc pushes through the outer layer and presses on a nerve.
 This can cause pain and numbness in the back and legs.

 With trochanteric bursitis, the patient often experiences lateral leg pain, which is increased by lying on the affected side.
 This is not the case with Lumbar Spinal Stenosis and is one way to differentiate between the conditions.

 This condition involves damage to the peripheral nerves, which can cause pain, numbness, and weakness in the legs and feet.